eni229/enis-projects/README.md

-Place to curate all my projects.
-I liked the pun so hack to the future ._.
+Projects!!
+Will try and remember to add to it!